 Why?
 Why would someone stop using social media?
 What would cause them to walk away from 7,000 plus followers on Twitter, 1,000 plus followers on Instagram, 2,000 plus followers on Facebook, and over 700 “friends”?
 I would like to claim it was common sense that made me leave social media.
 But it was actually the realization that social media wasn't doing that much for me.
 I liked less and less of what those apps presented for me to see.
 Then I read Digital Minimalism: Choosing a Focused … [Read more...] about Leaving Social Media

 Last Saturday, I found out via a virtual awards program that the third book in my trilogy of gardening humor, Seeded and Sodded: Thoughts from a Gardening Life received first place in the category of Non-Fiction Books for Adult Readers, Humor from the National Federation of Press Women.
 I've slapped a banner across the image of the book on the website and am working on updating descriptions here, there, and everywhere to include the award.
-In other book-related news, I have added my fifth … [Read more...] about Book Award!
+In other book-related news, I have … [Read more...] about Book Award!

 The question of the day on Easter was what to do with all those bags of jelly beans I bought when they first hit the shelves way back before we were even talking about pandemics and self-isolating and essential workers and non-essential workers.
 Then I flipped the jelly bean bags over and realized they have expiration dates that go well beyond next Easter, which will be April 4, 2021.
 Good.
 They'll keep.
 In fact, the manufacturer even put on the package that freshness is guaranteed.
 Which … [Read more...] about Jelly beans and newsletters